conan-io/docs/howtos/other_languages_package_manager/python.rst

         pybind11/any@memsharded/stable from conan.io
         zlib/1.2.11@conan/stable from conan.io

-This is the great thing about using Conan for this task, by depending on Poco, other C and C++ transitive dependencies are being retrieved and used in the application.
+This is one of the great advantages of using Conan for this task, because by depending on Poco, other C and C++ transitive dependencies are retrieved and used in the application.

-If you want to have a further look to the code of these examples, you can check `this github repo <https://github.com/memsharded/python-conan-packages>`_.
-The above examples and code have been tested only in Win10, VS14u2, but might work with other configurations with little or no extra work.
+For a deeper look into the code of these examples, please refer to `this github repo <https://github.com/memsharded/python-conan-packages>`_.
+The above examples and code have only been tested on Win10, VS14u2, but may work on other configurations with little or no extra work.